tmacpherson6/machine_learning_in_fundamental_valuations/README.md

 *Additional project documentation will be added as files are created.

 ====================================
-Virtual Environment and Dependency Setup
+Virtual Environment, Makefile and Dependency Setup
 ====================================

 This section explains how to create, load, and update environments using both **Conda** and **pip**.